 Yes, Singapore nationals may apply for an Australia ETA or Electronic Travel Authority subclass 601.
 The ETA removed the need for certain nationals to apply for full Visas.

 Australia had started the electronic visa program back in 1996.
 As of 2013, the present visa is available to several nationalities including Singaporean.The difference between the one we have currently and the one we had pre-2013 is that the current document permits Singaporean to enter Australia for both tourism and business purposes.

-Singaporean who uses an ETA can stay in Australia for 3 months per travel over a 12-month period.
+Singaporean who use an ETA can stay in Australia for 90 days Per Entry over a 1 year after issued period.
 The applicant should not be suffering from tuberculosis.
-Also applicant did not have criminal conviction for which the sentence is 12 months or longer, regardless if the sentence has been completed or not.
+Also, the applicant did not have a criminal conviction for which the sentence is 12 months or longer, regardless of the sentence has been completed or not.
 If you are qualified for an Australia ETA for Singaporean and crossed off the things mentioned, you can proceed and apply online.
-In order to find out whether you qualify for an Australia ETA or not, you may utilize the Visa Checker iVisa made available at your disposal.
+In order to find out whether you qualify for an Australia ETA or not, you may utilize the Visa Checker iVisa.com made available at your disposal.
 You will know in a matter of minutes.

 What are the things you need?

 Applying online has certainly made things a lot easier for Singaporean, but that does not mean you do not need to provide a few requirements.
-Before you start completing the application form, it is recommended that you collect all the required files. iVisa asks very few things of you, but the documents need to be uploaded as indicated.
+Before you start completing the application form, it is recommended that you collect all the required files. iVisa.com asks very few things of you, but the documents need to be uploaded as indicated.
 Here is what you need:

 Valid passport – Singaporean cannot travel to Australia without a passport.
 If you do not have one, you can resolve that by paying a visit to the immigration authority in your country.
 If you do have a passport, make sure that it stays valid for a minimum of three months from your date of entry in Australia.